 What makes film look like film and video look like video?
 Film for one is more detailed.
-Take a digital photograph for example.
+An example is a digital photograph.
 Let’s say 5.0 megapixels.
 A HD 1080P frame is 2 megapixels.
 So for one thing film is anywhere from 1.5 to 5 or more times detailed.
 Film can set a mood.

 Film runs at 24 fps ( frames per second) whereas video uses 30 fps.
 Years ago I was doing some 8 mm film editing using a hand cranked viewer.
 As I cranked really fast the film took on a video look.
 It’s hard to explain, you would have to see it, but I began to understand.